 How does our belief in race affect our most intimate relationships?

 One Drop of Love is a multimedia solo performance produced by Ben Affleck, Matt Damon and the show’s writer/performer Fanshen Cox DiGiovanni.
-Funny and provocative, One Drop is a spellbinding and honest journey into the heart of finding one’s place in the world and in the complicated microcosm of one’s family.
+The show explores family, racism, history, love and a path towards reconciliation.